 If you have general questions about funding your studies then you can talk to a member of the Funding, Graduation and Awards team at one of our drop-in sessions.
 You don't need to book these in advance - simply come along to the Beale Room, Aston Webb Building, between 12:00 and 13:00 on the last Friday of the month during term time.
 The next session will take place on Friday 31 May 2019.
 If you would like to discuss something in private then please either email us or talk to your Welfare Tutor/Officer to ask for a referral.

-It is crucial to remember that most students receive their funding in fairly large instalments, usually at the start of every term.
-So once a payment has been received, it usually has to last quite a while (typically until the start of the following term) before another payment is received.
-This is why budgetting is so important.
+It is crucial to remember that most students receive their funding in fairly large instalments, normally at the start of every term.
+So once a payment has been received, it usually has to last quite a while (typically until the start of the following term) before another payment comes through.
+This is why budgeting is so important.

 - mint - a comprehensive budget that categorises your spending showing where cutting back might be possible

 - ontrees - recommended by 90% of students in a trial for NUS.
 It even shows you where you are overspending